e-clearing-net/OCHP/OCHP-direct.md

  * **Remote Action:** A user triggers advanced and not charging process related actions at a charge point or charging station of an operator.

-The __basic use cases__ require the operator to act as a server in order to receive information and commands from the provider.
-The __advanced use cases__ require also the provider to act as a server.
+While all remote actions (start, stop, remote control) require the operator to act as a server to receive information and commands from the provider, the remaining use cases (charge event, live info) require the provider to act as a server as well.